thelegacycrafter/garakei-wiki/content/en/phones/kyocera/Digno 3 90XKC/index.md

 The 90XKC runs Android 8.1, and is lower-spec.
 Some modern apps and google services won't work, but this is considered a good thing if you're purchasing for privacy or digital minimalism.

 Luckily, the 90XKC has APK Support.
-You'll need to manually find and install APKs.
-It's recommended you visit our [APKs](/content/en/introduction/apks/) page to find good APKs.
+You'll need to manually find and install APKs and install them using ADB.
+It's recommended you visit our [APKs](/en/introduction/apks/) page.

+Most modern and unoptimized apps will work very slowly due to the low-spec, and the small-screen and lack of arrow navigation on some apps will force you to use the pointer in an awkward way.

 ## Specifications
 At a glance, 90XKC features USB-C charging, Android 8.1 and Wifi 2.4GHz and Bluetooth 4.2.